 With most other pet reptiles like Leopard Geckos or Bearded Dragons, their morph genetics are fairly well understood, but Crested Gecko genetics are not well documented, making the different morphs problematic to identify accurately.

-That being said, there are some morphs and colors that collectors and breeders collectively agree on.
+That being said, there are some Crested Gecko morphs and colors that collectors and breeders collectively agree on.
 In this article, we’ll take a look at some of the most common morphs of these amazing animals.

-As the name suggests, the Patternless Crested Gecko is devoid of any patterns, spots, or stripes.
+As the name suggests, the Patternless Crested Gecko morph is devoid of any patterns, spots, or stripes.
 They can come in any color, shape, and size, but must have no variation in the color, not even highlights.
-The most common colors are olive, chocolate, dark black, red, and yellow, and all shades in between.
+The most common colors are olive, chocolate, dark black, red, yellow, and all shades in between.

-Bi-color Crested Geckos are also patternless but have a dual-tone coloring —slightly darker, but sometimes lighter color on the top of their head and back.
+Bi-color Crested Geckos are also patternless but have a dual-tone coloring —slightly darker, but sometimes a lighter color on the top of their head and back.
 They may also just have a slightly different shade of their base color along their dorsal, and even very light patterning.
 This patterning is not enough for them to be categorized as a Dalmatian or Tiger, but not so much that they are still considered “Patternless”.

 Tiger Crested Geckos are some of the most popular varieties, named for their unique “tiger stripe” patterning.
 Their dorsal is filled with darker bands of color that continue down the sides of their bodies and can come in almost any variation of color.
 Extreme patterned versions of Tigers are known as Brindles, with even more stripes of varying intensity.